How Much Does it Cost to Go to Iceland in 2023 (From the US)

 How Much Does a Rental Car Cost in Iceland?

-In my opinion, a rental car is a necessity in Iceland.
+In my opinion, a rental car is the way to go in Iceland.
 With expensive taxis, no rideshares and limited public transportation around Reykjavik, if you want to really see the island, you need a car.
+The only time I wouldn’t rent is if I visited in winter and wasn’t sure of the weather.

 After looking at options, I ended up booking a small four door Fiat through Green Motion.
 Their office is located a couple of kilometers from the airport and staff will meet you at the airport and take you over in a shuttle van.
 While you wait to pick up your car, you can enjoy the comfy couches and the free lattes.